 RADAR CNS: Remote Assessment of Disease and Relaps in Central Nervous System Disorders (#115902) – 15.8% acceptance rate in the call EU H2020 / EFPIA Innovative Medicines Initiative (IMI) 2 Call 3

-Runtime: 01.04.2016 – 31.03.2021 Role: Coauthor Proposal, Beneficiary, Principal Investigator, Workpackage Leader Partners: King’s College London, Provincia Lombardo-Veneta – Ordine Ospedaliero di San Giovanni di Dio— Fatebenefratelli Lygature, Università Vita-Salute San Raffaele, Fundacio Hospital Universitari Vall D’Hebron, University of Nottingham, Centro de Investigacion Biomedica en Red, Software AG, Region Hovedstaden, Stichting VU-Vumc, University Hospital Freiburg, Stichting IMEC Nederland, Katholieke Universiteit Leuven, Northwestern University, Stockholm Universitet, University of Passau, Università degli Studi di Bergamo, Charité – Universitätsmedizin Berlin, Intel Corporation (UK) Ltd, GABO:mi, Janssen Pharmaceutica NV, H. Lundbeck A/S, UCB Biopharma SPRL, MSD IT Global Innovation Center
+Runtime: 01.04.2016 – 31.03.2021 Role: Coauthor Proposal, Beneficiary, Principal Investigator, Workpackage Leader Partners: King’s College London, Provincia Lombardo-Veneta – Ordine Ospedaliero di San Giovanni di Dio— Fatebenefratelli Lygature, Università Vita-Salute San Raffaele, Fundacio Hospital Universitari Vall D’Hebron, University of Nottingham, Centro de Investigacion Biomedica en Red, Software AG, Region Hovedstaden, Stichting VU-Vumc, University Hospital Freiburg, Stichting IMEC Nederland, Katholieke Universiteit Leuven, Northwestern University, Stockholm Universitet, Augsburg University, University of Passau, Università degli Studi di Bergamo, Charité – Universitätsmedizin Berlin, Intel Corporation (UK) Ltd, GABO:mi, Janssen Pharmaceutica NV, H. Lundbeck A/S, UCB Biopharma SPRL, MSD IT Global Innovation Center

 The general aim is to develop and test a transformative platform of remote monitoring (RMT) of disease state in three CNS diseases: epilepsy, multiple sclerosis and depression.
 Other aims are: (i) to build an infrastructure to identify clinically useful RMT measured biosignatures to assist in the early identification of relapse or deterioration; (ii) to develop a platform to identify these biosignatures; (iii) to anticipate potential barriers to translation by initiating a dialogue with key stakeholders (patients, clinicians, regulators and healthcare providers).